Uniformity of multiplicative functions and partition regularity of some quadratic equations: Correlation of multiplicative functions with nilsequences

-Furthermore, since $\norm\eta\leq D$, the function $x\mapsto \e(\eta(x))$, defined on $X$, is Lipschitz with constant at most $C'D$ for some $C':=C'(X)$, and has integral $0$ since $\eta$ is a non-trivial horizontal character.
-Therefore, the sequence $(g(n)\cdot e_X)_{n\in[N]}$ is not totally $(CD^{-2}) $-equidistributed in $X$ where $C= c_1/C'$. \end{proof} We can now prove the two main results of this section that give asymptotic orthogonality of multiplicative functions to some totally equidistributed nilsequences.
+Next we prove the two main results of this section that give asymptotic orthogonality of multiplicative functions to some totally equidistributed nilsequences.
 These results will be used later in the proof of Theorem~\ref{th:Decomposition-weakU3-intro} to treat each of the two distinct cases arising from an application of Corollary~\ref{cor:factorization1}.
 Both proofs are based on K\'atai's orthogonality criterion (Lemma~\ref{lem:katai}) and the quantitative Leibman Theorem (Theorem~\ref{th:Leibman}). \begin{proposition}[Discorrelation estimate I] Let $X:=G/\Gamma$ be a $2$-step nilmanifold and $\tau>0$.
 There exists $\sigma:=\sigma(X,\tau)>0$ with the following property: For every sufficiently large $N$, depending only on $X$ and $\tau$, if $(g(n))_{n\in[N]}$ is a degree $2$ polynomial sequence in $G$ with coefficients in the natural filtration that is totally $\sigma$-equidistributed in $X$, then